Trevor-Marchand/soc-home-lab/Alerts/alert-configuration.md

 # Alert Configurations

+I configured all four detections as real-time Splunk alerts.
+I chose real-time alerting for this lab to get immediate notification of suspicious activity.
+I also tuned the thresholds and throttling for each alert to reduce noise while maintaining detection coverage.

 | Alert | Schedule | Threshold | Severity | Throttle |
 |---|---|---|---|---|
 | Encoded PowerShell | Real-Time | > 0 | High | 60 min |